OperationSpark/first-website/README.md

     Follow these steps and see the screen shot to create a new repository:

-    <a href="https://github.com/new">Click here to open a new browser tab and create create a new repository</a>.
+    <a href="https://github.com/new" target="_blank">Click here to open a new browser tab and create create a new repository</a>.

     A) On the Create New Repository page, in the box for **Repository name**, name the repository like `your-github-username.github.io`, replacing `your-github-username` with you actual GitHub username.